KxSystems/docs/docs/wp/permissions/index.md

 ### `.z.pw`

 The [`.z.pw` callback](../../ref/dotz.md#zpw-validate-user) is called immediately after successful `–u`/`-U` authentication (if specified at startup – otherwise `.z.pw` is the first authentication check done by a kdb+ process).
 It allows for further customizations of the authentication process.
-For instance, this callback could be used to call out to an external LDAP server against which a connecting user could be validated.
-Kdb+ can also be integrated with Kerberos, but this is outside the scope of this paper.
+For instance, this callback could be used to call out to an external LDAP server against which a connecting user could be validated. kdb+ can also be integrated with Kerberos, but this is outside the scope of this paper.
 The `.z.pw` callback takes two arguments – a username and a password.
 If the validation check passes, `1b` is returned and the user is granted access.
 Otherwise, `0b` is returned and access to the server is denied.

 In an unrestricted process, this callback will always return `1b`.